pararang/letgofur/README.md

 Simple CLI for CapRover API, built with Go.
 Help you to define your infrastructure hosted with CapRover in a declarative way.
 It is designed to be a simple and efficient command-line interface for managing your CapRover applications and resources.
 It allows you to easily interact with your CapRover server, manage applications, and automate tasks without the need for a web interface.

+CapRover is an open-source platform that simplifies the deployment and management of applications on cloud servers.
+It provides a user-friendly interface for managing Docker containers, making it easy to deploy, scale, and monitor applications.
+Read more about CapRover [here](https://caprover.com/).

 ## About

 letgofur provides a simple and efficient way to interact with your CapRover server from the command line.
 It allows you to: